CiRL: Open-Source Environments for Reinforcement Learning in Circular Economy and Net Zero: Introduction

 While modern societies provide customized and effective services and products to individuals, they rely on strategic materials whose supply is not guaranteed in the long-term (say, in fifty years) because of the finiteness of the natural reserves, the prohibitive costs for further extraction, or the unreliability of the countries from which they are imported \citep{nygaard2023geopolitical,CRM-EU}.
 Another open issue of modern societies is the generation of waste that ends-up in water bodies \citep{suryawan2024reshaping} and urban areas \citep{pietrelli2025characterization,ballatore2022city}.
 In addition, carbon dioxide emissions resulting from combustion in energy, heating, and aerospace systems continue to increase since today there is no immediate solution to stop them \citep{NASA-ClimateChange}.
 Hence, the net-zero target requested by several governments to prevent a climate event horizon is extremely challenging to reach \citep{NZ-DefUniOx,EU-NZ,UK-NZ,US-NZ}.
 The coexistence of these problems motivates the rise of the paradigm of circular economy (CE), in which solid and fluid materials are kept in use for as long as possible through reusing, repairing, refurbishing, remanufacturing, and also through reducing the material demand itself \citep{EllenMacArthurFound,liaros2021circular,ossio2023circular,potting2017circular,pajunen2022circular}.

 Deep reinforcement learning (DRL) is a very promising control approach since it enhances classical control techniques by leveraging the latest advances in deep learning.
 Although not yet performing for highly dynamic real systems, DRL has the potential to yield very adaptive and reliable controllers if combined with the stability property developed in control theory \citep{bucsoniu2018reinforcement,han2020actor}.
+However, challenges remain open such as the sample inefficiency of learning algorithms \citep{zheng2024sample} and the formulation of effective reward functions to solve real-world problems \citep{feng2025deep,lanzaro2025evaluating}.
 The interest for DRL is demonstrated by the proliferation of libraries and physical simulators created in the last four years \citep{fujita2021chainerrl,weng2022tianshou,seno2022d3rlpy,tarasov2023corl,serrano2023skrl,gallouedec2021panda,scheikl2023lapgym,suarez2024pufferlib,raffin2021stable,kaup2024review}.

-Despite the above-mentioned benefits of a transition to a circular economy and the potential of DRL for effective decision making, the link between CE and DRL remains very vague in the literature mainly because of the lack of clarity on how to measure the circularity of a system.
+Despite the above-mentioned benefits of a transition to a circular economy and the potential of DRL for effective decision making, the link between CE and DRL remains, to the best of our knowledge, still vague in the literature mainly because of the lack of clarity on how to measure the circularity of a system.
 For example, \cite{halter2025techno} found 798 circularity indicators used in the literature.
 In other words, it is unanswered the question: ``How the recent advances in DRL can increase circularity?''

 In this context, this paper makes the following main contributions: \begin{itemize} \item{It improves a quantitative dynamical physics-based measure of circularity, namely, $\lambda(\mathcal{N}; t)$, and the circularity optimization problem, that is,